Blackpool Panthers

 Blackpool Panthers RLFC was an English professional rugby league club based in Lytham St Annes, Lancashire.
-They played at Bloomfield Road, between 2005-2007, then moved to the Woodlands Memorial Ground owned by Fylde rugby union club.
+They played at Bloomfield Road, between 2005 and 2007, then moved to the Woodlands Memorial Ground owned by Fylde rugby union club.
 They were members of the Rugby Football League from 2005 to 2010.

 History

 The club was founded as Blackpool West Coast Panthers in 2004 for the 2005 season, and took the place of Chorley Lynx, which had folded.
 Sixteen of Chorley's squad and Chorley coach Mark Lee joined the Panthers.
 Blackpool agreed an initial two-year tenancy of Bloomfield Road, the home of Blackpool F.C. and they were elected to National League Two for the 2005 season.
 The original chairman quit before the season started leaving Dave Rowland in charge.
 Coach Mark Lee was sacked before the start of the season and appointed former Great Britain international Kevin Ashcroft as Team Manager on a 12-month contract.
 The Panthers struggled on the field finishing second bottom of National League Two with only managing three wins all season, against Sheffield Eagles, Gateshead Thunder and London Skolars.
 Overall the Panthers failed to make an impact on the Blackpool public, with attendances averaging 400.